-In this Annex 4, we set out our views regarding the enforceability of the Credit Support Documents in the event that resolution action or insolvency proceedings are commenced in England in respect of a Banking Group Company (as defined in the Banking Act) that is incorporated as an English Company and is part of a group including a Bank, Building Society, or Banking Act Investment Firm (a Banking Group Company).banking group company.
+In this Annex 4, we set out our views regarding the enforceability of the Credit Support Documents in the event that resolution action or insolvency proceedings are commenced in England in respect of a banking group company.

-In this Annex: (i) 'Bank' has the meaning given in section 2 of the Banking Act; (ii) 'Building Society' has the meaning given in section 119 of the Building Societies Act 1986; (iii) 'Investment Firm' has the meaning given in section 258A of the Banking Act270; (iv) 'EU Institution' means a credit institution or investment firm which is incorporated in or formed under the law of any part of an EEA state other than the United Kingdom; and (v) 'Third Country Institution' has the meaning given to the term in Part 2 of Annex 1 of this memorandum.
+In this Annex: (i) 'Bank' has the meaning given in section 2 of the Banking Act; (ii) 'Building Society' has the meaning given in section 119 of the Building Societies Act 1986; (iii) 'Investment Firm' has the meaning given in section 258A of the Banking Act; (iv) 'EU Institution' means a credit institution or investment firm which is incorporated in or formed under the law of any part of an EEA state other than the United Kingdom; and (v) 'Third Country Institution' has the meaning given to the term in Part 2 of Annex 1 of this memorandum.

 The definition of banking group company in the Banking Act is complex.
-A Banking Group Company under this Annex 4 means an English Company which (i) is (or would, but for the exercise of a stabilisation power, be) in the same group as a Bank, Building Society, Investment Firm, EU Institution or Third Country Institution and (ii) is not excluded under the Banking Group Companies Order (as discussed in more detail below).271
+A Banking Group Company under this Annex 4 means an English Company which (i) is (or would, but for the exercise of a stabilisation power, be) in the same group as a Bank, Building Society, Investment Firm, EU Institution or Third Country Institution and (ii) is not excluded under the Banking Group Companies Order (as discussed in more detail below).

 Subject to the more detailed discussion below, a Banking Group Company may be subject to each type of insolvency proceeding that may be commenced in England in relation to an English Company as set out in part III.1(4) of the ISDA Netting Opinion.
-A Banking Group Company may also be subject to the English special resolution regime SRR in Part 1 of the Banking Act and the bBank aAdministration pProcedure.
+A Banking Group Company may also be subject to the SRR in Part 1 of the Banking Act and the Bank Administration Procedure.

 In this Annex 4, we also consider the power of the Treasury to take a Bank Holding Company into temporary public ownership.
-For this purpose a Bank Holding Company is an English Company that is the parent undertaking of an a Bank or a Banking Act., a Building Society or an Investment Firm.
+For this purpose a Bank Holding Company is an English Company that is the parent undertaking of a Bank, a Building Society or an Investment Firm.